Blaiski/Grappl/README.md

 ## Request a Demo
-To request a personalised demo to your organisation or team, please write us on [grappl.vscode@gmail.com](mailto:grappl.vscode@gmail.com).
+Curious to see how Grappl can revolutionize your organization or team's development experience?
+Reach out to us at [grappl.vscode@gmail.com](mailto:grappl.vscode@gmail.com) to request a personalized demo.
+We'll be delighted to arrange one for you!
 We will be happy or arrange one!
 </br></br>

 ## Reviews & Ratings
-If you use Grappl and like it, please consider reviewing it on the [Rating & Review](https://marketplace.visualstudio.com/items?itemName=grappl.grappl&ssr=false#review-details) section on the marketplace, and help us spread the word!
+If you've had a positive experience with Grappl, we kindly ask you to share your feedback on the [Rating & Review](https://marketplace.visualstudio.com/items?itemName=grappl.grappl&ssr=false#review-details) section on the marketplace.
+Your reviews help us spread the word and continue improving Grappl for developers like you.
 Thank you!
-</br></br>

-## Grappl's Visualization Showcase — _Popular open-source codebases as seen by Grappl_
+## Grappl's Visualization Showcase — _Explore Popular Codebases: Delve into the world of open-source projects visualized by Grappl_

 ### Vscode [repo](https://github.com/microsoft/vscode)
 ![vscode](https://user-images.githubusercontent.com/31612240/178550039-61cfc5ad-39b0-4f53-b838-36589f193b22.png)